eat-waffles-more/eat-waffles-more/README.md

 # Our Mission

 Here at Waffles, we strive to keep you entertained, wether that means at school or home.
-We have many domains so there will always be an unblocked one
+We have many domains so there will always be an unblocked link for you to use.
+We also optomize our site to be functional on any device, or under any crcumstances.